Home » MBA Program » Faculty

 Research areas

-Clinical Full Professor of Economics, NYU Stern School of Business
+Professor of Economics, NYU Abu Dhabi

 Email jmi5@nyu.edu